Chief Instructor John Titchen – Founder, DART Karate

-John holds a number of different coaching and instructor qualifications and various Dan grades in Shotokan Karate and AoDenkou Jitsu and is registered as an instructor with the British Combat Karate Association and the British Combat Association.
-John has always had a passion for research and has shared his knowledge in interviews with Combat Magazine and Martial Arts Planet and as a regular columnist for Traditional Karate Magazine and the ezine Jissen.
-John has been recognised as the leading provider of safe scenario training for self defence in the UK.
+In addition to his Qualified Teacher Status John has a number of different coaching qualifications and Dan grades in Shotokan Karate and AoDenkou Jitsu.
+John is also registered as an instructor with the British Combat Karate Association and has Dan grades with them.
+John has a passion for research and has shared his knowledge in interviews with magazines and podcast channels.
+He is a former regular columnist for Traditional Karate Magazine and the ezine Jissen.
+John is also recognised as one of the leading providers of safe scenario training for self defence in the UK.
 You can read more about John on his personal website here.

-Instructor Daz Gill – 3rd Dan Shotokan
+Instructor Paul McGuire – 2nd Dan Shotokan

 Paul started his karate journey in 1986 when his father enrolled him in the local Wado-Ryu karate school.
 This early experience has given him a lifelong interest in martial arts and self protection.

 After an extended break Paul returned to regular training in Shotokan karate with his eldest daughter.
 They both qualified to 1st Dan in 2016.
 Since gaining his Shodan, Paul has maintained a keen interest in applied karate.
 Paul enjoys attending seminars and training with instructors who focus on using karate for effective self defence.
 In recent years Paul has trained with John Titchen, Bill Burgar, Leigh Simms, Graham Palmer, Iain Abernethy, Les Bubka, Don Came, Brian Bates, Robert Davis, Andi Kidd and many other interesting practitioners!